Most people will never wake up and say, “I think I’ll create a brand new piece of SaaS today!”

 HARO has PR value

 Don’t get me wrong: public relations is an industry built completely on relationships.
-Great PR professionals have lots of contacts within the world of journalism, and they’ll be able to help you organize a launch, gain coordinated media attention, and maximize and respond to any media you earn.
+Great PR professionals have lots of contacts within the world of journalism, and they’ll be able to help you organize a launch, gain coordinated media attention, and maximize and respond to any media coverage you earn.

 But, good PR is a big investment.
 If you don’t want to launch a sophisticated campaign, a PR agency may not make sense.